Important message for Summer 2022 students

 In addition to the payment methods listed on the how to pay page, international students who are visiting Cornell may also pay by credit card (this exception does not apply to full-time Cornell students).

-Finalize your registration by completing the steps on the SCE onboarding page.
+Before beginning your term, you must complete the steps on the SCE onboarding page.

 When you arrive on campus

 - Register for credit courses